Meet the Festival Orchestra Musicians

 Violin

-Johnny Lee, Principal Second Violin (February), joined the Los Angeles Philharmonic in 2005, after serving as Assistant Concertmaster of the Charlotte Symphony and Concertmaster of the Canton Symphony.
+Johnny Lee, Principal Second Violin, joined the Los Angeles Philharmonic in 2005, after serving as Assistant Concertmaster of the Charlotte Symphony and Concertmaster of the Canton Symphony.
 Previously, he was a member of the Grant Park Orchestra.
 Johnny has been a featured soloist with the LA Philharmonic twice, performing Vivaldi concertos at Walt Disney Concert Hall and at the Hollywood Bowl.
 He has also appeared as a soloist with the Charlotte Symphony, Moscow Chamber Orchestra, Ohio Chamber Orchestra, and Spoleto Festival Orchestra.
 An avid chamber musician, Johnny appears frequently on the LA Philharmonic’s Chamber Music series.
 He is a founding member of Ensemble Ditto, with whom he has recorded three albums.
 Johnny began playing the violin at age five, spending his weekends taking lessons at the Cleveland Institute of Music.
 After graduating from Harvard with a cum laude degree in economics, Johnny realized music was his true passion and returned to CIM for his master’s.
-This is his second year at Arizona Musicfest.
-Mr. Lee is generously sponsored by Paul and Jan Schrage.
+This is his third year at Arizona Musicfest.

 Steven Lubiarz